Subbu5602/Movie-Emotion-Analysis/README.md

 - 1500 films reduced to 1473 after cleaning (27 films were missing emotion scores)
 - Covers films from 1920 to 2023
 - Each film scored on multiple emotions using NLP-based analysis
+- The 2020s contain only 53 films, so trends for this decade should be interpreted with caution due to the smaller sample size

 ## Tools Used
 - Python, Pandas, Matplotlib, Seaborn